Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 It may sound silly, but some studies verify that people who use smaller plates at mealtime actually consume fewer calories on average than those who use full-sized plates.
 (20)

-An extremely rich source of viscous fiber, glucomannan takes longer to pass out of the gut than most foods, making you feel full and eat less calories.
-(22)
+An extremely rich source of viscous fiber, glucomannan takes longer to pass out of the gut than most foods, making you feel full and eat fewer calories.
+(22) This fiber is particularly good at absorbing water, which makes it expand even more in your stomach.
+Taking just a small pill can significantly reduce the amount of food you eat – simply because you feel fuller.

-The capsaicin in foods like cayenne pepper has been shown to reduce appetite and boost metabolism so you can burn more calories.
+The capsaicin in foods like cayenne pepper (which is found in many fat burners and appetite suppressants) has been shown to reduce appetite and boost metabolism so you can burn more calories.
 (23)

 The medium-chain fatty acids in coconut oil are metabolized differently by the body than other oils.